noahehall/theBookOfNoah/0current/aws/0networking.md

   - how are network ACLs configured?
   - how are the security group configured?

-- subbnets
+- subnets

-  - aws reserves the first 3 ips in every subnet for internal routing purposes
+  - aws reserves the first 3 ips in every subnet is for internal routing purposes
   - subnets not explicitly associated with a route table, end up in the VPCs main route table
   - you cannot alter the default route table that allows traffic on the same subnet
     - so any resource to resource connectivity problems must be at the security group level